AndrewYang2024/AndrewYang2024.github.io/_posts/2021-11-20-The-Little-Short.md

 And no one has an issue with traders selling assets (because no one can buy anything if no one sells anything) or with using borrowed funds for dodgy trading either (see margin lending).
 Yet short selling feels to many, whether out of ignorance or self-interest, “[icky and un-American](https://www.businessinsider.com/nyse-tom-farley-short-selling-2017-6),” to borrow an NYSE chairman’s words.
 Short selling is a bit like pleading the Fifth Amendment.
 Sure, we understand why it’s in the Constitution, but you wouldn’t really plead the Fifth if you weren’t at least a little guilty, *would you*?

 To be sure, dabbling a little bit on the dark side is acceptable, as investment managers will often keep some short positions as a means of hedging their total investment.
-But there is little sympathy for the breed of of traders who actively short things as their main preoccupation.
+But there is little sympathy for the breed of traders who actively short things as their main preoccupation.
 The reputation of profiteering from misfortune and misery is difficult to shake.

 Sometimes that turns in their favor: The ill repute and unconventional antics of short sellers lends a roguish charm to their antics.
 James Fisk Jr.’s scheme to [short Confederate bonds](https://www.bostonglobe.com/2020/04/22/magazine/jubilee-jim-fisk-great-civil-war-score/) right at the end of the Civil War, which involved bribery and the construction of a private telegraph line, is well worth a movie adaptation, and the hedge funds who shorted the housing market during [the 2007 crash](https://en.wikipedia.org/wiki/Financial_crisis_of_2007%E2%80%932008) got [theirs](https://en.wikipedia.org/wiki/The_Big_Short_(film)).